WilliamFreedman/time-game/README.md

 # time-game
-# Created by Embyr, Kareem, Lucas, and William
+# Created by Embyr, Kareem, Lucas, Steven, and William